Inferring cosmological parameters from galaxy and dark sirens cross-correlation: Likelihood Calculation

 where $\vec{\theta}_{\rm fid}$ is the set of fiducial parameters.
 Assuming a Gaussian distribution of the spherical harmonic coefficients, the covariance matrix $\mathcal{C}_\ell$ reads \cite{euclidcollaboration2024euclidpreparation6x2pt,Casas:2022vik}:

 where $A,B,C,D$ can either be $G$ or $W$, and $f_{\rm fov}$ is the fraction of sky where the galaxy survey and GW survey overlap.
 Since GW experiments are full-sky experiments, $f_{\rm fov}$ coincides with $f_{\rm fov}^G$.
 Note that the covariance matrix depends on the noise as defined in \eqref{eq:noise_def}.
-The binning in $\ell$-space is taken into account by the factor $\Delta\ell$.
+This analysis can be sped up by being performed on a binned $\ell$-space, instead of being evaluated for each multipole. $\Delta\ell$ represents the width of the bin in $\ell$-space.
 In order to achieve optimal accuracy, our main results have been computed with $\Delta\ell=1$.
 However, we have tested that using $\Delta\ell=20$ would not significantly alter the results.
-The explicit comparison of the two cases is shown in in \autoref{fig:alm_bin_Triangle} of Appendix~\ref{app:triangle}.
+The explicit comparison of the two cases is shown in \autoref{fig:alm_bin_Triangle} of Appendix~\ref{app:triangle}.
 For a given $\ell$, the above square matrix has $[(n^G+n^W)^2 \times (n^G+n^W+1)^2]/4$ elements and can be written in the reduced form

 In order to calculate the full likelihood of \eqref{eq:cl_likelihood}, this matrix needs to be inverted for each separate $\ell$.
 We can also consider separately the information coming from galaxy catalogues alone, from gravitational waves alone, or only from the cross-correlation between the two probes.
 In these cases, for each $\ell$, the data vector reduces, respectively, to $\overrightarrow{GG}_\ell$, $\overrightarrow{WG}_\ell$ or $\overrightarrow{WW}_\ell$, while the covariance matrix is given by one of the diagonal blocks $(\overrightarrow{GG}_\ell,\overrightarrow{GG}_\ell)$, $(\overrightarrow{WW}_\ell,\overrightarrow{WW}_\ell)$ or $(\overrightarrow{WG}_\ell,\overrightarrow{WG}_\ell)$.